leesulab/arcMS/README.md

 ```

 This will save the samples data and metadata in the same `file.h5` file.

+Other functions are available to only collect the data from the API to
+an R object, and then to save this R object to a Parquet file (see
+`vignette("collect-save-functions"))`.
+CCS values can also be retrieved
+in addition to bin index and drift time values, see
+`vignette("get-ccs-values").`

 Parquet or HDF5 files can be opened easily in `R` with the `arrow` or
 `rhdf5` packages.
 Parquet files contain both low and high energy spectra